Dr. Stephen L. Moleski, DC

 I know that what we do here has a positive impact not only on our patients, but on all the people they encounter every day, too!
 I love being a part of something bigger than myself, and getting to meet so many different people.

-At work, you can find me treating patients, giving nutritional advice (I LOVE the Paleo diet), tag-teaming with Peggy and Katie to work the front desk, and keeping up with patient data in between it all.
+At work, you can find me treating patients, giving nutritional tips (I LOVE the Paleo diet), having great conversations, and keeping up with patient data in between it all.

-I work at Infinity Health part-time and it's great being here!
+I work at the Front Desk at Infinity Health, and it's great being here!
 It is so fascinating and such a blessing to be part of a workplace that helps to heal people.
 I really enjoy being a part of that process - whether it's a patient recovering from a car accident, or one finally losing weight and becoming pain-free, I am invigorated by being involved in that.

 In my spare time, I love to bake, read, research, write, and teach my students Latin and reading comprehension.